Development Role: Systems Design

 The Medic (Escape Mode)

-Why A Medic?: The Escape mode in Gears 5 makes it difficult and challenging to find ammo as it is.
-This forces players to make some rash decisions in the middle of combat.
-It is also very easy to get shot down in Escape with how the enemies maneuver around you.
-The Medic can bring the team back from a failure when the Medic is the only player left and they can revive their downed teammates with the Ultimate ability, Siphon, and get a second chance.
+Why A Medic?: The Medic can bring the team back from a failure when the Medic is the only player left and they can revive their downed teammates with the Ultimate ability, Siphon, and get a second chance.
 Offensively, the Medic also has skill cards inflict bleeding on enemies and benefit from it.
-This can be a secondary role for the Medic to focus on, when teammates are healthy and can be greatly beneficial for players when the modifier for enemies having health regeneration is on.
+This can be a secondary role for the Medic to focus on.

 The Controller (Escape Mode)

-Well, Originally...
-I had started to plan the Controller with a different ultimate in mind where instead of a beam shooting ice, it would just be a radial blast that freezed all the enemies around the player.
-Seeing how as I wanted a player class to stop enemies from advancing, I created an ability that would save the team from when there were too many enemies around them with Flash Freeze.
-However, I realized after creating all the skill cards, that this ultimate had two core problems.
+Originally: I had started to plan the Controller with a different ultimate where it would just be a radial blast that would freeze all the enemies around the player.
+I wanted a class to stop enemies from advancing.
+So, I created an ability that would save the team when there are too many enemies nearby with Flash Freeze.
+However, I realized that the ultimate had two core problems.

 Chairman Prescott as Support (Horde Mode)

-The Big Cheese: Prescott wasn't always known in the story as someone that would jump into a fight and would really on the gears to fight for him.
-So, I created a class for him that would focus on providing benefits to the team and summon in more AI units to help the team overall.
-I purposely had Prescott focus on pistols for his offensive options, because pistols aren't known for dealing a lot of damage and I didn't want Prescott to feel too powerful.
+The Big Cheese: This class was built on the lore of the character Prescott and would focus on providing benefits to the team and summoning in more AI units to help.
+I also have Prescott focus on pistols for his offensive options, because pistols aren't known for dealing a lot of damage and I didn't want Prescott to feel too powerful.
 His role is to help the team by getting more power, supplying more manpower, or even marking enemies with benefits.

 Clayton Carmine as Heavy (Horde Mode)

-Where's The Big Guns?: In Gears 5, the character Sarah Connor has skill cards that compliment a player that wants to focus on heavy weapons in Horde mode and Escape.
-However, they just feel like little compliments, rather than a play style focused around them.
-This is where I brought in Clayton Carmine.
+Where's The Big Guns?: In Gears 5, the character Sarah Connor has a skill card that compliments a player that wants to focus on heavy weapons in Horde mode and Escape.
+However, that's the only card like it for the character, rather than a play style focused around it.
 Clayton has a few skill cards from Sarah Connor's card list and a lot more beyond them to facilitate players that want to carry a Trishot around, or try using the Mulcher for a match.
-It was also kind of fun to imagine someone picking up a Buzzkill and having more saws bounce around and hitting more enemies and how hilarious it would be to fill a hallway up with saws bouncing off of enemies.
 Since heavy weapons are only limited to heavy enemies, I complimented Clayton players with a skill to help charge up their ultimate, while eliminating scions or DR-1s in the process.
 Along with that, I felt like having only the weapons locker at the fabricator was necessary for Clayton, since when a heavy weapon runs out of ammo, it's pretty difficult to resupply it.